Be sure to set it up before you need it.

 Do this

 It’s crucial to have account recovery information set up for your account.
-Not doing so is the number one reason I see people lose access to their accounts permanently.
+Not doing so is the number one reason people lose access to their accounts permanently.
 As you can see in the examples above, you can set up multiple email addresses and other methods.

 Check to see that you have at least one set up.
-Make sure it’s correct and it’s an active account you currently have access to.
+Make sure it’s correct and that it’s an active account you currently have access to.
 If not, add or change as needed.

 I also recommend you subscribe to Confident Computing!
 Less frustration and more confidence, solutions, answers, and tips in your inbox every week.